Introduction

 Paper Weights

-Paper weight is typically measured in grams per square meter (gsm) or pounds (lb).
-Common weights include:
+Paper weight is usually measured in grams per square meter (gsm) or pounds (lb).
+Here are some common weights:

 - 80 gsm: Standard office paper